 Instant gains vs. future investments: How to decide

-As far as I know, there is no rule of thumb on deciding on how much to invest in which type of pieces.
-Looking for some guidance, I found several case studies (here, here and here), showing how publishers deal with evergreen content.
+As far as I know, there is no rule of thumb on a clear strategy when deciding on how much to invest in which type of pieces.
+Looking for some guidance, I found several case studies (here, here and here) showing how publishers are dealing with evergreen content.

-Everyone’s approach is unique.
-It depends on what they get from analysing historical archives and how readers (viewer and listeners) are engaged.
+The result, everyone’s approach is unique depending on the data they got from analyzing historical archives and how readers (viewer and listeners) engaged.

 Remember the famous “20% time” work-on-whatever-you-want policy Google used to promote?
-There are reason’s why it did not work and the management decided to dismantle it.
-The main reason?
-Day-to-day work made it impossible for employees facing tough deadlines.
+There are reason’s why it did not work and the management decided to dismantle the policy.
+Mainly, the day-to-day work made it impossible especially when employees had deadlines.

-But what if you changed the part where employees work on independent projects and focus it a little bit?
-To make it more specific and relevant for the rest of the work you are doing?
+But what if you changed the part where employees work on independent project and focus it a little bit to make it more specific and relevant for the rest of the work you are doing?

-One of my colleagues set up a similar rule for his reporters.
-Four days a week you work on time-sensitive content we need to publish daily (we’re a daily news website).
-One day a week try to focus on older articles that are performing well and make them even better, or create additional content.
+Most likely not modelled on this example, one of my colleagues set up a similar rule for his reporters: Four days a week work on time-sensitive content we need to publish daily as it is a daily news website but once a week try to focus on older articles which are performing well and make them even better or create additional content.

 As guidance, he got our SEO specialist to put together a list of older articles that are still performing well but have not been updated for a while.
 So again, data-informed decision making.
-This workflow proved to be effective and, as a result, reporters managed to increase traffic from a long tail of older articles.
+This workflow proved to be effective and as a result, the reporters managed to increase the long tail of older articles.

 Another example from years before is what Vox did.
 Matthew Yglesias explained their republishing efforts in the case study titled Refreshing the evergreen.
 For one week, they asked writers and editors to update and republish a number of articles.